jdriselvato/3DS-Homebrew-development/README.md

 # What I learned

-Open Source homebrew tools for the 3DS are not documented very well.
+Open Source home-brew tools for the 3DS are not documented very well.
 If anything, this project is probably going to be a massive help to community because I debugged the tools to a point that actual documentation exists.
 I also thought I'd be able to create a better project but who knew getting the tools working would require so much time.

 I don't think I would have had a chance dig this deep on 3DS development if it wasn't for Lab day at Outdoorsy.
 I hope we have a second one that will allow me to maybe produce something worth playing.
 Still it feels great to show off a text based app all in one day.